alissone/qr_code_generator/README.md

 ## Running locally

-Execute in a terminal emulator
+If you have Flutter v2.0.6 or above installed, execute in a terminal emulator

     flutter pub get